 Ms. Reyes has been in the Social Services field for over 15 years.
 Her focus has primarily been coordinating services as well as providing direct support to individuals with development disabilities based on individual needs.
 Ms. Reyes earned her Master’s of Business Administration at Woodbury University and attended the University of California, Santa Cruz for her undergraduate.
 Ms. Reyes worked for North Los Angeles County Regional Center (NLACRC) for seven years as a Service Coordinator.
 She has also collaborated with several other Regional Centers in the Los Angeles area and in the Bay area.
 While in the Bay area Ms. Reyes worked at Creative Growth Art Center in Oakland as the Client Services Coordinator for the art based day program which focuses on providing a professional environment for artistic development no matter what the disability.
 Ms. Reyes' primary focus at CABA is developing the Individualized Day and Enhanced Behavioral Support Homes (EBSH) Service Lines.

 Mr. Bahsoun earned a Bachelor's of Science in Psychobiology from UCLA and a MA in Developmental Psychology from Teachers College, Columbia University, where he researched and implemented various approaches to educating children diagnosed with autism, including through social skills training and the use of educational media.
 His passion in the domain of behavior analysis is creating an evidence-based and effective social skills curriculum and by providing quality caregiver training.
 He has worked in the realm of education in some form for all his life, including as a camp counselor, martial arts instructor, trumpet section leader and behavior therapist.
 He has been working with the developmentally disabled population for nearly ten years.

-Richard Colombo, MS, BCBA
+Richard Colombo, PhD, BCBA